madhaven/Diary/README.md

 # Diary
 The diary app is intended to be called from a command prompt and can be used to quickly log entries of your day and search for past entries.
 The read option enables you to replay entries the way you typed it into the console.
+The setup is quite clumsy for a standalone script.

 After having added the .py extension and the program directory to path, the Diary interface could be called with one of three ways to start it up.